PacktPublishing/Managing-Data-Integrity-for-Finance/ch10/README.md

 Using the original dataset uploaded, create a scatter chart with sum of quantity on the Y-axis and the months on the X-axis.

+Using the original dataset, create a histogram using the quantity column with bin size of 1,553.

+Under which buckets do our values fall?
+Include the number of entries to understand the distribution.

+Using the cleaned data, create a histogram with a bin size of 100 based on the Quantity column.

 ```